tmforum-oda/oda-canvas/source/webhooks/unit-tests/README.md

-# Testing Webhooks
+# Unit tests for Webhook

+In development mode, you can unit-test the webhook as a standalone Node application.
 To test, run the webhook in test mode:

 ```
 npm install